Public meeting on Fracking

-We plan to show this petition to members of Nevada's state legislature, Governor Brian Sandoval, the administration of The Nevada Bureau of Land Management , The Nevada Division of Minerals, The Desert Research Institute, The Nevada Department of Environmental Protection Agency, and Noble Energy.
+We plan to show this petition to members of Nevada's state legislature, Governor Brian Sandoval, the administration of The Nevada Bureau of Land Management , The Nevada Division of Minerals, The Desert Research Institute, The Nevada Department of Environmental Protection Agency, The 17 County Commissions, and Noble Energy.

 Word in from an attendee to the interdepartmental meeting between the Nevada Division of Minerals, the Nevada EPA, the "stakeholders" (Noble Energy), and the other stake holders.
 According to the person we spoke to, the regulations on fracking have already been drafted, and entirely drafted by the industry.
 The strongest of these regulations include the monitoring of groundwater only for one mile around the well head, and the monitoring of groundwater for only 72 months.
 These regulations are deeply flawed in that the drilling being done in Nevada is horizontal drilling where the well bore can go more than a mile away from the well head.
 The next major issue is that the time it takes for frack fluid to move in the water table can exceed this time frame.